chyoon2/Currency-Exchange/README.md

 ## Specs:

-Behavior: Create a pet!
-input: "Name your pet: Johnny"
-output: "Here's Johnny!"

-Behavior: Program will set a food level and decrease it by 1 every (300,000ms)
+Behavior: Program will accept a whole number.
-input: N/A
+input: "10"
 output: N/A

+Behavior: Program will not accept non-numeric values.
+input: "Money$10"
+output: "Please enter only numeric values"

-Behavior: Program will set a sleep level and decrease it by 1 every (600,000ms)
+Behavior: Program will accept an input of a non-USD currency.
-input: N/A
+input: "WON"
 output: N/A

-Behavior: Program will set a play level and decrease it by 1 every (15,000ms)
+Behavior: Program will calculate the value of user-inputted number multiplied by the user-selected non-USD currency exchange rate.
 input: N/A
 output: N/A

----

-Behavior: Program will increase food levels when pet is fed.
-input: "Feed Johnny"
-output: "Yum Yum"

-Behavior: Program will increase sleep levels when pet is put to sleep.
-input: "Put Johnny to bed"
-output: "Goodnight"

-Behavior: Program will increase play levels when pet is played with.
-input: "Play with Johnny"
-output: "That sure was fun"

----

-Behavior: The pet object will starve pet if hunger reaches 0.
+Behavior: Program will call the API and request the key-value of the user-selected non-USD currency.
+Input: "WON"
-input: N/A
+Output: N/A
-output: "Johnny has starved to death"

-Behavior: The pet object will die if play reach 0.
+Behavior: Program will return an error if the API call results in an error.
-input: N/A
+input: "10", "WON"
-output: "Johnny has died of lonliness"

-Behavior: The pet object die pet if sleep reaches 0.
+output: "Unexpected error, Error 404"

+Behavior: Program will return a notification saying the currency does not exist if the user-selected currency doesn't exist in the API.
-input: N/A
+input: "10" , "EDM"
-output: "Johnny has died of exhaustion"

----

-Behavior: Program will decrease sleep levels when pet is played with (play levels are increased).
-input: "Play with Johnny"
-output: N/A  **Sleep levels increase"

--create a game object (constructor) -players

-creature
--food
--play
--sleeplevels

-setinterval function

-function playwith: increases food/attention/sleep
+output: "EDM currency does not exist"

+Behavior: Program will return an output of the calculated currency exchage
+Input: "10" , "AED"
+Output: "36.7 AED

 ## Setup/Installation Requirements